ravila4/kb/daily.journal.2022.03.28.md

 To Do:

 - [x] Fix 🐛: SmartAPI Cookie
-  - [x] Find out wether the issue is present in Discovery app
+  - [x] Find out whether the issue is present in Discovery app
   - [x] Difference w/ discovery app
 - [x] Fix 🐛: SmartAPI data not displayed in UI
 - [x] ES8 testing on MyChem.info